Riverside Church: Social and cultural

 Riverside Church's LGBT ministry is named Maranatha.
 It was founded in 1978 in response to growing demand from gay and lesbian congregants.
 Maranatha hosts several activities, workshops, and events, and marches annually in the NYC Pride March.
 In the 1980s, when the HIV/AIDS epidemic in New York City was at its peak, there was a backlash against Maranatha because the LGBT community was negatively associated with the epidemic.
-These events led to the founding of the separate HIV/AIDS ministry, which hosts a support forum, provides testing, counseling, and referral programs, and collaborates with several other programs.
+These events led to the founding of the separate HIV/AIDS ministry, which hosts a support forum, provides testing, counseling, and referral programs, and collaborates with several other programs..
 Riverside Church's African Fellowship and Ministry sponsors educational forums about issues facing Africa, advocates on behalf of African diasporas with an active Facebook page.
 The Sharing and Densford Funds advocate on behalf of Native Americans in the United States.
 Other ministries at Riverside include support groups for South Africans, and for Hispanic and Latino Americans.

 Other activism

 Riverside Church has several other social justice ministries.

+Palestine Circle is a fellowship of Riverside congregants and allies formed in 2025 that focuses on Palestinian liberation and a lasting peace in the region, and that organizes education, advocacy, and public events.

 The environmentalist Beloved Earth ministry has a focus on climate change activism.

 The Wellbotics ministry helps the families of cancer patients.

 The church also has several pacifist task forces, including the Anti-Death Penalty Task Force and the "Overcoming Violence" task force, which is dedicated to fostering dialogue with the New York City Police Department.

 Riverside Church also participates in the National Religious Campaign Against Torture.